wthrajat/terminal-group-chat/README.md

 # Terminal Group Chat

 Allows multiple clients to connect to the server and exchange messages with each other in real-time (in terminal duh).
 The clients can also join or leave a group at any time.
+(Made for an experiment)

 # Run: